Ecwid/ecwid-api-docs/includes/_combinations.md

 --------- | -----------| -----------
-500 | Uploading of the image file failed or there was an internal server error while processing a file 404 | Product or combination in request are not found 413 | The image file is too large
-400 | Request parameters are malformed
+500 | Uploading of the image file failed or there was an internal server error while processing a file 404 | Product or combination in request are not found 413 | The image file is too large (Maximum allowed file size is 20Mb) 400 | Request parameters are malformed
 402 | The functionality/method is not available on the merchant plan